kjergens/physicssimulation/README.md

 - [ ] 4.
 Open the Command Palette by going to the menu (View > Command Palette)
 - [ ] 5.
 Type Git:Clone in the Command bar (at the top)
 - [ ] 6.
 If Git:Clone does not appear in the drop-down, go to (View > Source Control).
 Follow the instructions to install Git.
 Restart VSCode.
 - [ ] 7.
-Paste `https://github.com/kjergens/physicssimulation.git` in the Command bar (at the top)
+Paste `https://github.com/kjergens/physicssimulation.git` in the Command bar (at the top).
 - [ ] 8.
+There should be a dialog pop-up that asks which folder.
+Select 'New Folder' and name it 'workspace'.
-This should download a folder called 'physicssimulations' and have several subfolders and code in it.
+- [ ] 8.
+Git should download a folder called 'physicssimulations' and have several subfolders and code in it.
 - [ ] 9.
-Go the the menu called (Terminal > Run Build Task ...)
+Build the project by going to (Terminal > Run Build Task ...)
 - [ ] 10.
 Test if it worked by opening physicssimulations > src/main/java > GettingStarted.java